scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION control-plane messages are by default all authenticated, avoiding pitfalls that could possibly prevent deployment, as discussed in {{RFC9049}}.
 The control plane offers the data plane the ability to send such control messages, thanks to the the SCION Control Message Protocol (SCMP).
-It is analogous to ICMP, and it provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network layer problems.
+It is analogous to ICMP, and it provides functionality for network diagnostics, such as ping and traceroute, and authenticated error messages that signal packet processing or network layer problems.
 SCMP is the first control message protocol that supports the authentication of network control messages, preventing that unauthenticated control messages can potentially be used to affect or even prevent traffic forwarding.
 SCMP is used, for example, by the data plane to achieve path revocation.

 ### Key Properties
 - *Massively multipath.* When exploring paths through beaconing, SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
-SCION hosts can leverage a wide range of (possibly disjoint) inter-domain paths, selecting them at each hop based on application requirements or path conditions.
+SCION hosts can leverage a wide range of (possibly disjoint) inter-domain paths, based on application requirements or path conditions.
 This goes beyond the capabilities of existing multipath mechanism, as BGP ADD-PATH {{RFC7911}}, that is focusing on advertising multiple paths for the same prefix in order to provide a backup path.

 - *Scalability.* The SCION's beaconing algorithm is scalable and efficient due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of IP prefix-based announcements.